 Basquiat overdosed on a cocktail of drugs in his Great Jones Street loft on August 12, 1988.
 Nosei believes he had prophesied his early death in the paintings Erotica and Erotica II, scrawling “man dies” on them.
 “He was totally aware of his coming death,” she insists.
 “He said goodbye to me – he gave me a photograph that said ‘To Annina with love.’”

-[This article originally appeared in Sotheby's at Auction.
-To subscribe click here.]
+[This article has been republished and originally appeared in 2013 in the magazine Sotheby's at Auction.]